pomelo-io/dao-security/research.md

 ### Governance system
 Auditors will probably want a say in how the rewards are distributed, how long the audit should take, what's an acceptable submission, etc.

-The system should allow for an (*active?*) auditor to raise questions of interest to the community and/or make voting proposals (*through tokenized system?*).
+The system should allow for an (*active?*) auditor to raise questions of interest to the community and/or make voting proposals.

-\[On the topic of the DAO design, need to clarify with Denis before going further\]
-- *Roles and permissions ?*
+*Roles and permissions ?*

+The DAO would be run by a set of **operators** that will be tasked to assess and submit audit requests to the community.
+They will also be responsible for evaluating the effort provided by community members on an audit as well as release funds and compile a final report to the public.

+The rest of the DAO community are the auditors participating in the audit bounty.
+Anyone would be able to join the effort.
+A "contribution score" could be used to track members contribution over time (*some privileges?*, *blacklisting some toxic contributors?*).

-- *Funding ?*
+*Funding ?*

-- *Single entity allowing applicants ?
-Anyone can join ? or more like open contests ?*
+The [Pomelo](https://pomelo.io/) platform would provide funds for setting up the audit bounty.
+Additionnaly, teams who are requesting an audit would pay a certain fee for sending their request to the DAO.

+### Audit process

+\[Draft based on Denis' feedback\]
+1. Project/Protocol/Team needs an audit.
+2. It submits a request to DAOS operators who can assess if the request satisfies some minimal audit requirements (documentation, etc.).
+3. DAOS operators initiates a Security Audit bounty request to its community.
+The duration of the bounty can be variable depending on the estimated amount of work required and/or community members availability and/or other factors.
+4. DAOS community accepts or rejects (*explictly?*) the audit work.
+5. DAOS operators rate contributions of effort per community member.
+6. DAOS releases audit findings to project/team.
+7. Project/Team approves or disapproves (*how to solve conflict ?*) DAOS' audit work
+8. Funds released to DAOS community based on their contribution efforts.
+9. DAOS releases a final audit report to the public (hosted on IPFS, *with permission?*).

 ### Security aspect

 *Who would benefit from it ?*

 - **EOS developers** getting relieved of the need to review the code themselves and get better insights into how to build secure applications.
-- **Auditors** for getting a chance to build up their skills and eventually make a living out of it.
+- **Auditors** for getting a chance to contribute efforts on collaborative community audit request and receive financial compensation.
 - **Users** for feeling much safer in investing funds or simply interacting with apps in the space.

 *What are their requirements ?*